skypilot-org/skypilot/docs/source/examples/docker-containers.rst

 To launch a containerized application, you can directly invoke the :code:`docker run` command in the :code:`run` section of your task.

-For example, to run a hugging face TGI serving container:
+For example, to run a HuggingFace TGI serving container:

 .. code-block:: yaml